 All of our previous training from the Blue Light Programme 2015 to 2019 is currently paused due to coronavirus restrictions.

-The Blue Light Programme will initially work with four local Minds to deliver training from June 2021 until January 2022.
+The Blue Light Programme will initially work with six local Minds to deliver training from June 2021 until January 2022.
 We hope to deliver a pilot of 64 training sessions to line managers and Blue Light Champions, who work to raise awareness and challenge stigma surrounding mental health in the emergency services.

 After the pilot of this training, from January 2022, we want to ensure more Local Minds are able to deliver training so that we can support further staff and volunteers in the emergency services.